Thamilarasan-C/Event-Management-System/README.md

 ### 1. User Registration
 -`api (Post)` :- "user/signUp"
-- **User Registration:** Allow  the users to register as a public user and organizer as their roles in our application.
+- **User Registration:** Allow  the users to register as a user and organizer as their roles in our application.
 - **Entity - User:** The registered users and their informations will be stored in the user table.
 - **Work flow:**
   - 1.From SignUpRequest(dto) email, name , password(encoded)and roles are taken and saved it in a user table.